Lambda Pi Eta Honor Society

 LAMBDA PI ETA is the official communication honor society of the National Communication Association (NCA).
 LPH was founded in 1985 at the University of Arkansas.
 It then became a part of the National Communication Association in 1988, and official honor society of the NCA in 1995.

 The Sigma Kappa chapter at CNU was founded in 2004 by Dr. Michaela D.E.
 Meyer.
 Our chapter's 18 charter members were inducted in Spring 2005.
-Dr. Kathleen Kuehn, Dr. Kendra Knight, and Dr. Todd Lee Goen are our current Faculty Co-Advisors.
+Dr. Kendra Knight and Dr. Todd Lee Goen are our current Faculty Co-Advisors.

 Lambda Pi Eta represents what Aristotle described in Rhetoric as the three ingredients of persuasion: Logos (lambda) meaning logic, Pathos (pi) relating to emotion, and Ethos (eta) defined as character credibility and ethics.